MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device.
 8. The device product ID and compressed DHA public key extracted from the device certificate needs to be submitted to Amazon using the [Test device Template](https://developer.amazon.com/frustration-free-setup/console/v2/manage/submit-test-devices)
 9. Amazon will register the device details into the user's Amazon account.
 It will be used by Amazon Provisione to compute the SoftAP credentials.
-10. Now the device is ready for the Frustration Free Setup
+10. Now follow the next section to add Frustration Free Setup (FFS) capability on PIC32MZ-W1 / WFI32E01

-#### Using DHA in PIC32MZW1 FFS Project
+#### Using DHA in PIC32MZ-W1 / WFI32E01 FFS Project
 1. The above steps would result in following files
 	-  dak.conf
 	-  dak-params.pem